SBU-BMI/manifest_util/README.md

 ## By file

-1) Download httplinks.csv from PathDB
+1) Download manifest.csv from PathDB

-Click the Collections tab, then go to the collection, and there will be a link that says "download".
+Click the Collections tab, then scroll down to your collection, and there will be a link that says "download".

-2) List your directory contents, using a long listing format, and print the filename to a file called myList.list
+2) Run this command in the folder containing your files to be uploaded:

 ```
 ls -l | awk '{print $9}' > ~/myList.list